awsdocs/amazon-vpc-user-guide/doc_source/what-is-amazon-vpc.md

 ## Pricing for Amazon VPC<a name="Paying"></a>

 There's no additional charge for using Amazon VPC\.
 You pay the standard rates for the instances and other Amazon EC2 features that you use\.
-There are charges for using an AWS managed VPN connection and using a NAT gateway\.
+There are charges for using an Site\-to\-Site VPN connection and using a NAT gateway\.
 For more information, see [Amazon VPC Pricing](https://aws.amazon.com/vpc/pricing/) and [Amazon EC2 Pricing](https://aws.amazon.com/ec2/pricing/)\.

 ## Amazon VPC Limits<a name="CurrentCapabilities"></a>